scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 in your code, or as reusable components in the pipeline's unit test suite.

-As depicted in :ref:`fig1`, this process is roughly as follows: by whatever means necessary, typically via EDA or data profiling, the analyst arrives at a schema, which states the columns and properties that the data should adhere to.
+As depicted in :ref:`fig1`, this process is roughly as follows: by whatever means necessary, typically via EDA or data profiling (the programmatic creation of summary statistics and visualization), the data practitioner arrives at a schema. which states the columns and properties that the data should adhere to.
 The schema is then used to validate data in-line, or at the interface boundary of critical functions in the data pipeline.
-The analyst can start with a basic schema which may include column names and their expected types, but as they build more domain knowledge about what counts as valid data, the can refine the schemas to better fit the requirements of their analysis using ``Check``\s.
+The data practitioner can start with a basic schema which may include column names and their expected types, but as they build more domain knowledge about what counts as valid data, the can refine the schemas to better fit the requirements of their analysis using ``Check``\s.